chastell/suffragist/TUTORIAL.md

 </html>
 ```

-Remove the above parts from the other two templats (`index.erb` and
+Remove the above parts from the other two templats
-`cast.erb`).
+(`index.erb` and `cast.erb` in the `views` directory).
 Refresh the page and look into the source code again.

 Coach: Talk about structure of the HTML document.
 Explain what `yield` does.